ffund/tcp-ip-essentials/lab-l2-bridge/learning-switch.md

 on the bridge.
 This will show us new entries live, as they are added to or removed from the forwarding table.

-On node-1, node-2, node-3, and node-4, we will use `tcpdump` to watch traffic on the interface connected to the bridge.
+On romeo, juliet, hamlet, and ophelia, we will use `tcpdump` to watch traffic on the interface connected to the bridge.
 Run

 ```
-sudo tcpdump -n -e -i eth1
+sudo tcpdump -n -e -i EXPIFACE1
 ```

-This will run `tcpdump` on the "eth1" interface (`-i eth1`), with the Ethernet headers showing (`-e`) and with IP addresses showing as numeric values, rather than hostnames (`-n`).
+This will run `tcpdump` on the "EXPIFACE1" interface (`-i EXPIFACE1`), with the Ethernet headers showing (`-e`) and with IP addresses showing as numeric values, rather than hostnames (`-n`).

-Then, in a second terminal on node-1, we will send some traffic to node-2:
+Then, in a second terminal on romeo, we will send some traffic to juliet:

 ```
 ping -c 5 10.0.0.2